 Resort accommodation includes:

-Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, snacks, return resort transfers from Tawau airport.
-Goods & Services Tax (GST 6%) is included in our prices (unlike some other agency websites that you might visit).
+Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, snacks, return resort transfers from Tawau Airport.
 Accommodation excludes (mandatory):

-Malaysian tourism accommodation tax - MYR 10 per room per night (approx US$ 2).
+6% sales tax on accommodation and diving package prices above (payable in advance), Malaysian tourism accommodation tax - US$ 2 per room per night.
 Single supplement on single travellers only, payable in advance.
-Semporna jetty fee (approx. US$ 3 per person per tour booking).
+Semporna jetty fee (approx. US$ 2 per tour booking).
 Unless otherwise stated, all the listed items need to be paid on arrival.
 Single Supplement:

 This is a compulsory additional charge on single travellers for the sole occupancy of double/twin accommodation.
 Optional extras: